viamrobotics/docs/docs/tutorials/custom/custom-base-dog.md

 - Module namespace: `viamlabs`
 - Module repo-name: `base`
 - Language: `python`
-- API triplet: `rdk:components:base`
+- API triplet: `rdk:component:base`
 - Existing API? `Yes`

 {{% alert title="Important" color="note" %}}

-You can use a different model name, module namespace, and repo-name, but you need to use the existing API triplet `rdk:components:base` in order for your custom base to work properly as a base with `viam-server` and the [Viam app](https://app.viam.com/).
+You can use a different model name, module namespace, and repo-name, but you need to use the existing API triplet `rdk:component:base` in order for your custom base to work properly as a base with `viam-server` and the [Viam app](https://app.viam.com/).

 {{% /alert %}}